Crossing Probabilities of Multiple Ising Interfaces: Partition Functions of Multiple SLEs

 \subsection{Partition Functions of Multiple SLEs}

-Next, we discuss the functions appearing in the formula~\eqref{eqn::ising_crossing_proba} for the crossing probabilities.
-We frequently use the following parameters (mostly focusing on the case of $\kappa = 3$, with $h = \frac{1}{2}$):
+Next, we discuss the crossing probability amplitudes $\PartF_\alpha$ in Theorem~\ref{thm::ising_crossingproba}.
+We frequently use the following parameters (mostly focusing on the case of $\kappa = 3$, with $h = 1/2$):

-Multiple $\SLE_\kappa$ \textit{partition functions} are important objects in the theory of SLEs.
-They are positive smooth functions $\PartF$ of $2N$ real variables $x_1 < \cdots < x_{2N}$, satisfying the following two properties: \begin{itemize} \item[$\mathrm{(PDE)}$] \textit{Partial differential equations of second order}:
+The functions $\PartF_\alpha$ are examples of \textit{multiple $\SLE_\kappa$ partition functions}.
+For $\HH$, these are defined as positive smooth functions $\PartF$ of $2N$ real variables $x_1 < \cdots < x_{2N}$ satisfying the following two properties: \begin{itemize}[leftmargin=3.5em] \item[$\mathrm{(PDE)}$] \textit{Partial differential equations of second order}: We have